blazbrmnn/leapgesture/db/cv.jsonion.md

 ## Don't hold the door on my resume
 … Here, a piece I've been working on in 2016 (before having arrived nowhere at all).
-While the "jsonion" library and indexing are merely trivially implemented (awaiting work), aiming for clarity, I put more effort to indentations and code style (also addressing some quirks that I found in mobile code editor apps, namely a Sublime Text port).
+While the "jsonion" library and indexing are merely trivially implemented (awaiting work), aiming for clarity, I put more effort to indentations and code style (also addressing some quirks that I found in mobile code editor apps, namely a Sublime Text port, oh and the word/line wraps).

 While it's true that big names in software move consistently and in that the decisions matter, brand-free JSON is the defacto layer for storing and sharing schematized data on the web.
 It's like managing my own data isn't allowed, when I want to find specific people (see "profile #blazbrmnn interests").

 Siding with the modern JavaScript web stack, prototyping is thus further simplified when you needn't spend time on additional complexities (implementing data flow, from inputs components to a strict database schema).
 Outcomes are just that much more representative, when a document retains it's value through time (and data isn't replicated infinitesimally) ...

 ```javascript jsonion